BaldPolnareff/ESR/ESR.md

 A RAID 6 NAS of high capacity space-rated M.2 SSDs is used for mission data storage and utilizes the onboard Gigabit Ethernet of the computing module.

+## Energy budget

+Once the power generation and management have been studied and properly defined, as described in (reference a EPS e capitolo delle operational modes), the battery state of charge needs to be mapped for the entire mission.

+As visible from the plot below, a battery charge profile has been calculated.

+Three distinct profiles have surfaced from the analysis:

++ *Pre-detachment phase*
++ *In orbit analysis*
++ *In situ analysis*

+The following plot highlights the first phase, where power consumption will be driven by the initial powering on of the OBC.

+(mettete qui il plot zoomato)

+During system integrity checks, right before detachment, the satellite will be anchored to OSIRIS-REx and the solar arrays will not yet be deployed nor exposed to sufficient sunlight to be operative.

+Therefore, part of the battery energy needs to be used.

+During the release phase, the solar panels will begin recharging the battery pack, although at a slower rate than the fully deployed configuration (1/6th of the total charge has been assumed, given that the satellite's attitude is unknown).

+Once fully charged, the detumbling mode will take place, producing a modest  net power loss, despite the array being operative.

+At the end of this phase, however, solar panels will be deployed and outputting 67 Wh, charging the batteries at their nominal maximum pace.

+Once again, the battery pack will be fully charged and then the in orbit phase will begin.

+During this phase, net power consumption will never exceed the power output of solar panels, which will be solely used as a power source, assuming no emergency or malfuction of the system.

+However, if any undesired event were to cause an unexpected failure, the battery pack should be able to keep BOSS in Safe Mode for over 7 eclipses.

+As the landing phase begins, the solar array will be undeployed, thus producing a lower power output.

+A battery drain, followed by a discharge, is expected to happen during this phase, since the satellite is predicted to land on the asteroid's surface during an eclipse.

+As soon as BOSS is exposed to sunlight, the solar array will be deployed and will start outputting ~ 50 Wh.

+The first in situ analysis will last a day on Bennu (roughly 2h 17m on Earth) and the solar array is powerful enough to keep the batteries charged, despite several payloads being in function.

+Once the eclipse is reached again, the satellite will start moving on the surface of Bennu, activating the onboard electric engine.
+Additionally, electrodynamic dust shields will require additional power, discharging the batteris by roughly 30%.

+As soon as this discharge threshold is exceeded, BOSS will enter Stand-by&Recharge mode for a few days, allowing for a new analysis cycle.

+(plot di questa fase, non mettete screenshot per cortesia, qui come in ogni altro elemento del documento, salvare il plot come SVG o EPS o almeno PNG da matlab non richiede alcuno sforzo, non può farlo chi deve scrivere il documento)

+Since a minimum degradation of the solar cells is intrinsecally unavoidable and the shields can't possibly eliminate all the cumulated dust or debris, a 0.3% cyclic degradation parameter has been assumed.

+The progressive performance reduction will increase each recharge cycle time, until the solar panels reach a point where they can't produce energy levels that exceed power consumption.

+Using the above mentioned factor as a reference point, the satellite is estimated to conduct a total of 32 in situ inspections.

+(plot della fase finale qui)

+Especially during the last cycles, given that the power consumption during eclipses will exceed that produced by the panels, the interval between each new analysis is reduced to four days.

 ## Data budget